WKG-Software-GmbH/wkg-base/docs/documentation.md

 #### Memory Management

+> :information_source: **Note**
-> :information_source: This namespace is ***heavily*** influenced by the [PrySec Memory Management implementation](https://github.com/PrySec/PrySec/tree/master/PrySec.Core/Memory/MemoryManagement) I wrote some time ago (it's basically a fork with some minor changes).
+> This namespace is ***heavily*** influenced by the [PrySec Memory Management implementation](https://github.com/PrySec/PrySec/tree/master/PrySec.Core/Memory/MemoryManagement) I wrote some time ago (it's basically a fork with some minor changes).
 Future versions of this namespace may benefit from occasional synchronization with the PrySec implementation.

 ##### The `MemoryManager` Class